Submissions

 Read War on the Rocks.
 This is the best way to understand the kind of articles we will accept.
 Check out the topics our writers address.
 See how they structure their arguments, keep the reader’s attention, and cite their work.

 Pitching and Submitting.
 Start by sending a short (200 words max) pitch to editor@warontherocks.com with “PITCH” in the subject line.
 The pitch should include your main argument and why your experience makes you well-suited to address the topic in question.
 Feel free to attach your CV or bio.
 Brag about yourself!
 Please also feel free to tell us your publication record, but we make our assessments based on what you’ve done, not where you’ve written.
 Please do not send articles or pitches to our founder, Ryan Evans.
-He no longer edits articles for War on the Rocks and he does not expedite the process for anyone.
+He does not personally expedite the process for anyone.
 Wait to hear back from us before you go on to submit a full article.
 No matter who responds to your pitch, always keep editor@warontherocks.com cc’d.
 This allows us to track your submission as a team.

 Because we are so small and receive many pitches and submissions, a few get lost in the process.
 That is our fault and we apologize in advance if that happens to you.
 If it has been three days and you have not heard anything about your pitch, please do ping us to check in on its status.
 If we accept your pitch and ask for a full submission, it can take anywhere from one day to over a week to review and edit your article.
 If you don’t hear back from us in a timely fashion, it always only means we have not had a chance to review it yet — nothing else.
 We try to pair articles with subject matter expert reviewers.
 This can take time, but it is worth it.
 Trust us.
 If you are not willing to wait, you should probably not submit to War on the Rocks.
 No topic is as urgent as you think it is.
 Please also note that if we ask you for a submission, that does not mean your article has been accepted.
 War on the Rocks has a thorough review process.
 We might review it, work on it, and decide to pass on it for a variety of reasons.
 But if we do pass on a full submission, we can recommend other publications that might be a better fit.
 If you get turned down at the pitch or submission phase, please don’t take it personally: For a variety of reasons, including editorial manpower limitations, we turn down the majority of pitches and submissions that we receive.
 Do not let a rejection leave you feeling discouraged.
 Try again in the future with a new idea.